3 Accounts Every Business Owner Should Have

 To open a business account, business owners used to need to gather their documentation together, visit a bank branch in person to meet with a representative, and then send various forms via fax, postal or electronic mail.
 Eventually, you’d receive a card and checkbook in the mail.

 Instead, you can sign up for a free Zeller Transaction Account in minutes.
-Purchase a Zeller Kit from Officeworks or online, and your Zeller Terminal and Zeller Debit Card will be shipped to you, fast and free.
+A Zeller Terminal can be purchased from the online shop, with free express shipping and same-day dispatch.
 Funds accepted via Zeller Terminal will be available in your Zeller Transaction Account for spending, the very next day, or you can simply use Zeller as your primary financial services provider without taking payments through Zeller Terminal.

 Ready to get started with Zeller